-All these things could be small or intermittent defects but they are real pain points for customer and mostly own by supply chain team.
-Therefore, setting up key metrics around that and discuss in supply chain department meetings will focus on these quality defects.
+All these things could be minor or intermittent defects, but they are real pain points for customers and are mostly owned by the supply chain team.
+Therefore, setting up key metrics around that and discussing them in supply chain department meetings will help focus on these quality defects.

 8) Weekly Gemba

-Another tool which should be shamelessly important from world of lean!
-A good definition given by iSixSigma “ gemba (and sometimes genba) walk is the term used to describe personal observation of work – where the work is happening.
-The original Japanese term comes from gembutsu, which means “real thing.”
+Another tool which should be shamelessly important from the world of lean!
+A good definition given by iSixSigma “gemba (and sometimes genba) walk is the term used to describe personal observation of work – where the work is happening.
+The original Japanese term comes from gembutsu, which means “’real thing’.”

-Gemba walk is not just the management tool.
-It is the team effort and each member should do it on regular basis on a schedule, identify problems on the floor and sometime in office layout.
+Gemba walk is not just a management tool for any supply chain department.
+It is a form of team effort; each member should do it regularly on a schedule, identify problems on the floor and sometimes in office layout.

 9) Health, Safety & Environment

-Health, Safety & Environment should be the top priority in most business.
-Outsourcing trend and growing importance of supply chains has its implications for the working conditions and health and safety of workers of supplier and contracting companies, all these aspects needs to be consolidated and must be considered in weekly or monthly meetings of any supply chain depart.
+Health, safety & environment should be the top priority in most businesses.
+The trend of outsourcing and the growing importance of supply chains has its implications for the working conditions and the health and safety of the workers of the supplier and contracting companies.
+All these aspects must be consolidated and considered in weekly or monthly meetings of any supply chain department.

 Covering diverse team topics and armed with the power of facts and the solid conclusions they provide, you’re well on your way to creating plans & actions that will drive improved performance in years to come.